abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image34.png)

-16. Let's rename BuyingGroupName column.
-In the **Data view, double-click on BuyingGroupName** column header to make it editable.
+16. Let's rename the BuyingGroupName column.
+In the **Data view, double-click on the BuyingGroupName** column header to make it editable.

 17. **Rename** the column to **ResellerCompany**.